11 Tips for your own MaxDiff Analysis

-MaxDiff analysis is one of those advanced techniques that can be run by any good quant researcher.
-Yes, the modern algorithms have their fair share of rocket science in them, but with a bit of experience they can be used without a good understanding of how the rocket science works.
-In this post I am sharing a 11 tips to help people that are relatively new to the field.
+MaxDiff analysis is one of those advanced techniques that can be run by any good quantitative researcher.
+In this post, I share 11 tips to help researchers be self-sufficient in MaxDiff analysis.
+Yes, the modern algorithms have their fair share of rocket science in them, but with a bit of experience, they can be used without a good understanding of how the rocket science works.

 If you are a MaxDiff analysis novice, please check out A Beginner's Guide to MaxDiff analysis before reading this post.